badawi1713/learn-vue/README.md

 - to use router library on vue, you must use createRouter, createWebHistory
 - `<router-link>` tag is used to change the page without reload the page, and we can use attribute (to="/path") :to="{name: 'About'}" (for binding the link) so we can change to the page that already registered
 - folder structure with vue-router if you have page that has details, you can create individual folder for that pages
-- Router parameter, first of we create an object with path that have parameter like this "path: '/jobs/:param_name'" (the parameter must start with colon (:)), and to access that parameters we can use $route.params.param_name
+- Router parameter, first of we create an object with path that have parameter like this `path: '/jobs/:param_name'` (the parameter must start with colon (:)), and to access that parameters we can use $route.params.param_name
 - Create dynamic links that params work as props.
 To do that we can add props property in route object to true {path..., props: true} and add the props through the params in router-link to attribute `<router-link :to="{name: 'CompName', params: {id: '', name: '', ....}}" >`
 - Redirect page, we can add to router object like `{path: 'page-path-origin', redirect: 'new-redirect-page-path'}`
 - To add 404 page in the router object we add something like `{path: '/:catchAll(.*)', name: 'PageName', component: '404Page/Component'}`
 - To add back/forward/redirect page we can use the function that trigger by onClick with this.$router.go(-1) for backward, this.$router.go(1), and for redirect we can use this.$router.push({name: "PageName"})
 - To register page component with lazy loading, we can change the page object in the router config with `{path: '/path', name: 'PageName', component: () => import('../')}` it will reduce bundle size when we build for production and only imported if we open that page

 ## 7. Learn How to Fetch Data from JSON Server (5/5/2022)